pravallika-226/Google-Hackathon-2025/README.md

    - Evaluated using Mean Absolute Error (MAE).

 4. Prediction & Testing
-   - New signals can be tested using the trained ML model (timing_model.pkl).
+   - New signals can be tested using the trained ML model (train_model.py).
    - A separate script (predict.py) loads the model and makes predictions.

 ## Installation & Running the Code